-This one-day course follows on from the “Introduction to R” training run by Richard Hodgett, Emmanouil Konstantinidis, and Alan Choicharoon on 23rd Nov 2020 and will explore more advanced functions in R. This course contains lectures interspersed with hands-on practicals.
+This one-day course follows on from the “Introduction to R” training run by Richard Hodgett, Emmanouil Konstantinidis, and Alan Choicharoon on 20th January 2022, and will explore more advanced functions in R. This course contains lectures interspersed with hands-on practicals.
 The training will be hosted and delivered via MS Teams.

 To introduce attendees to more advanced capabilities within R, including the RStudio integrated development environment, including: